Day 31 - The Shadow of Ancient Rome : Larressingle to Ville d'Eauze

 We waited until 9:00 to see if the church would open up, and it didn't, so we decided to press on.
 We had been sorely tempted to take a detour of unknown length to see the mosaics at Seviac, a Roman town that is being excavated.
 The photos looked very nice, but it was extremely hot already, and we didn't want to add to our distance, so we gave them a miss.
 Later we discovered that the site is actually closed until the spring of 2018, so our decision was a good one!

-After Montreal we had a bit of field walking, some of which was in open baking sun and some of which was in the shade of hedgerows and trees.
+After Montreal, we had a bit of field walking, some of which was in the open baking sun and some of which was in the shade of hedgerows and trees.
 It was beautiful, but it felt like a long 9 km to Lamonthe.
 There is a gite there, seemingly in the middle of nowhere, which had an open snack bar with cold juice and ice cream.
-We took another break there, and again tried to call a list of gites in Eauze to no avail.
-We filled our water bottles at the fountain, and plodded on through the shimmering heat.
+We took another break there and again tried to call a list of gites in Eauze to no avail.
+We filled our water bottles at the fountain and plodded on through the shimmering heat.

 As we walked up the main street we discovered the reason that two of the gites we had been contacting were not answering – they were gone.
 The town seems to be much rougher than any we have visited so far, and there are signs on many shops indicating that they are closed until June 22nd.
 Oh.

-After visiting the museum we went into the church, which is very tall, and which is collapsing.
+After visiting the museum we went into Eauze Cathedral, which is very tall, and which is collapsing.
 Some of the columns at the back are bowing, and they have been braced with metal beams and wooden scaffolding.
 I think it would be very interesting to know if and how they can fix this.

 By this time the heat was making it difficult to breathe outside, so we retreated to our room to wait it out.
 Today things seemed a little grim at times, but as usual on the Camino, things have a way of working out.
 When we went down to dinner in the restaurant below our room we had one of the best veggie burgers I've ever tasted, and there was live jazz music being played in the square, courtesy of a group of teenage guitar students and their teacher.

-All day we had not seen a seen any pilgrims, except two who arrived in the town around the same time as us and also couldn't figure out where to stay.
-At dinner there were a couple other pilgrims present, and afterwards, when we wandered around for a little, we ran into a lady from Quebec that we have seen a few times, who is finishing her Camino in Eauze.
-It was good to find some other fellow hikers, and to meet up with her again before she left.
+All day we had not seen any pilgrims, except two who arrived in the town around the same time as us and also couldn't figure out where to stay.
+At dinner, there were a couple other pilgrims present, and afterwards, when we wandered around for a little, we ran into a lady from Quebec whom we had seen a few times, who was finishing her Camino in Eauze.
+It was good to find some other fellow hikers and to meet up with her again before she left.

 __________________________________________________________________________________